 Breathing Air Quality Testing

-- The air intake to the compressor can ingest airborne contamination from local processes and vehicle exhaust fumes which are not removed by standard breathing air filtration.
-Such air borne contamination may not be continuous but the pollution of the air supply may persist for hours or days.
+The compressor can draw in airborne contamination from local processes such as vehicle exhaust fumes that are not removed by standard breathing air filtration.
+Though the contamination may not be continuous, the pollution of the air supply can persist for hours or days.

 Malfunctioning compressors, especially of the reciprocating type, can produce unsafe levels of both carbon monoxide and carbon dioxide.
 Faulty dryers can raise oxygen concentration levels to outside safe breathing air parameters.
 Air filters have a shelf life and failure can cause high levels of oil and water contamination to be present in the air.

 The performance of desiccant filters is dramatically affected by operating temperature, resulting in poor quality air being supplied.
 Failure of aftercooling will result in air entering the filtration at too high a temperature, permitting excess levels of oil and water.

 High levels of water in breathing air may freeze within Respiratory Protection Equipment (RPE) valves.
 Insufficient airflow or pressure to the RPE will reduce the protection factor and potentially expose the user to contaminants.

 Air compressors should be regularly checked and maintenance carried out according to manufacturers’ guidelines.
 Particularly if they are regularly moved around in different environments.